 But, as in other regions, such questions in the Latin American context were often triggered by discomfort with a philosophical status quo that came to be regarded as inadequate.
 The critique of the status quo sometimes led to a careful reflection on what philosophy is (or should be), as a practice, and as an academic discipline.
-Questions of this sort we'll refer to as ‘metaphilosophical’—where this term of art need not be understood as having the connotation that those who engage in metaphilosophy are stepping out of philosophy to look at it from somewhere else (cf. Williamson 2007, p. ix).
-The metaphilosophy of Latin American philosophy is itself one of Latin American philosophy's central topics.
+Questions of this sort are ‘metaphilosophical’—where this term of art need not be understood as having the connotation that those who engage in metaphilosophy are stepping out of philosophy to look at it from somewhere else (cf. Williamson 2007, p. ix).
+The metaphilosophy of Latin American philosophy is itself one of Latin American philosophy’s central topics.
 It triggered skepticism about whether there is a philosophy that can rightly be called Latin American, as well as views about which properties are desirable for a philosophy of that sort.
 More recently, Latin American metaphilosophy itself has become the object of reflection (Hurtado 2007, Vargas 2007).
 Such reflection, which attempts a theoretical ‘ascent’ that might be properly considered meta-metaphilosophical, will not be of concern here.

 When did philosophy begin in Latin America?
 Any answer to this question would depend in part to whether one is asking about the beginning of academic or non-academic philosophy.
 There is consensus that some form of academic philosophy, mostly connected with teaching, existed during the colonial period.
 An example of a successful work from this early period is Lógica mexicana, a textbook by the Mexican Antonio Rubio (1548–1615) widely used at the time, even in Spain.
 But it was not until the early twentieth century that philosophy acquired contemporary scholarly dimensions, including standard institutional manifestations.

 An interesting metaphilosophical issue related to the origin of Latin American philosophy is whether the philosophical thought of Pre-Colombian cultures also belongs in the non-academic tradition.
-Needless to say, pre-Columbian thought unfolds in ways that seem utterly alien to our current standards about form, content, and method for philosophical work.
-But compliance with such standards falls short of being a necessary condition for a work to count as philosophical.
+Needless to say, pre-Columbian thought unfolds in ways that seem utterly alien to our current standards about the form, content, or method method typical of philosophical work.
+But compliance with any such standards falls short of being a necessary condition for a work to count as philosophical.
 After all, the works of Pythagoras and the other Pre-Socratics are quite unorthodox in those respects yet considered philosophical.
 And contemporary examples too are not far to seek.
 Wittgenstein immediately comes to mind.
 A number of Latin American philosophers are now prepared to agree with Peruvian Francisco Miró Quesada that “[i]n a broad sense, philosophy has always existed in Latin America.
 The Maya and the Inca had thought that, without abusing the terms, may be considered of philosophical character….”
 (1978, p.
 75, my translation).
 Textual evidence of the existence of philosophical thought among the Aztecs has been provided and analyzed by a number of experts.
-For example, Bernardino de Sahagún (1499–1590), a Spanish friar turned into amateur ethnologist, and contemporary philosophers such as Mexican Miguel León Portilla (1963) and American James Maffie (2009).
+For example, Bernardino de Sahagún (1499–1590), a Spanish friar turned into amateur ethnologist, and contemporary philosophers such as Mexican Miguel León Portilla (1963) and American James Maffie (2009, 2014).

 As noted above, in contemporary Latin American philosophy lively metaphilosophical debates, recognized as such by its participants, are a frequent occurrence.
 The Peruvian Augusto Salazar Bondy (1925–1974) held that such debates belong to “the philosophy of philosophy” (1968, p.
 13).
 He also divided the issues at stake into three categories, descriptive, prescriptive, or identity issues (1968, p.
 11), a classification that is for the most part still current.
 One exception is that, today, questions about whether a philosophy is “original, genuine, or peculiar” are not strictly descriptive.
 For these predicates seem both descriptive and evaluative, and therefore analogous to others now considered thick moral predicates, such as ‘cruel,’ ‘loyal,’ and the like.

 The principal purely descriptive question in those debates concerns whether philosophy exists as a practice or discipline in Latin America.
 When answered in the affirmative, a related question is when did it begin?
 There is consensus that the practice of philosophy sin más (as such—i.e., for its own sake, autonomous of non-philosophical interests) is an early twentieth-century phenomenon.
 But, understood in a broader sense, it dates from the colonial period.
 Thus, some take Latin American philosophy to be a contemporary phenomenon (e.g., Miró Quesada 1974, p.
 75), while others trace it back to the sixteenth century (e.g., Gracia et al. 1995, p.
 462; Hurtado 2007, p.
 47).
-The disagreement, however, is only apparent, since—as noted by Francisco Romero—one can acknowledge the colonial origins of (broad) philosophy while noting “the prevalence [then] of pedagogical over philosophical concerns with regard to creativity and even the re-thinking of one's ideas and doctrines” (1941, p.
+The disagreement, however, is only apparent, since as noted by Francisco Romero one can acknowledge the colonial origins of (broad) philosophy while noting “the prevalence [then] of pedagogical over philosophical concerns with regard to creativity and even the re-thinking of one’s ideas and doctrines” (1941, p.
 12, see also his 1943, p.
 127).

 The descriptive question about the existence of a Latin American (academic) philosophy can be sharpened by breaking it down into smaller questions concerning the truth of each of the following claims: